badlydrawnrob/badlydrawnrob.github.io/README.md

 4. What about accessibility and ease-of-reading?
     - Stuff like [grid order](https://rachelandrew.co.uk/archives/2019/06/04/grid-content-re-ordering-and-accessibility/)

+### Videos

+There's an issue loading videos [when using Git LFS](https://stackoverflow.com/a/68627864) so use that fix or just use YouTube/Vimeo to host.

 ### Stop using Marked2 app

 - Currently processing some `.md` files with Marked2 App (just use Pandoc)